 - Toddler Atrium (ages 2) | Room G05

 - Atrium Level I (ages 3- 5K) | Room 109

 - Atrium Level 2 (grades 1- 3) | Room 108

 - Atrium Level 3 (grades 4- 6) | Room 107

 For the 11 am worship service, children (age 2 – 5K) may either stay in Atrium and be taken to worship care by our volunteers and Catechists, or you can pick up from Atrium and have them join you in worship.
-Noted in the bulletin, there will be a time in worship for children 5K and under to be led out of the sanctuary by our acolytes and taken to worship care .
+Noted in the bulletin, there will be a time in worship for children 5K and under to be led out of the sanctuary by our acolytes and taken to worship care.
 This allows older children to experience part of worship in the sanctuary and prepare to stay for the entire service at age 6.
-Worship care concludes at noon and is supervised by parent volunteers and childcare employees
+Pick up from worship care at the conclusion of the 11 am worship service.
+Worship care is supervised by parent volunteers and IPC childcare employees

 Children's Midweek programming begins Sept.
 14!
 Growing in Grace & Gratitude is our quarterly denominational curriculum for children ages 3–10 which provides age appropriate opportunities for responses of gratitude through claiming, celebrating, praying and offering.
 IPC children will see God’s grace in the biblical narrative and in our world today through reading scripture, crafts, and music.